gaubrey1/celo-ico/README.md

 This will create two new folders `mintifyNft` and `mintifyToken` with each folder containing the corresponding contract's address and abi.
 This will be needed to interact with each smart contract on the frontend.

-## Step 3: Frontend Development with React
+## Building the Frontend
-To develop the website we would be using [React](https://reactjs.org/).
+To develop the frontend of our website we would be using [React](https://reactjs.org/).
 React is a declarative, component-based javascript framework which is used for building user interfaces.
 First, You would need to create a new react app.
 Your folder structure should look something like

 ```
 - Celo-ICO